The Professional Development Mentoring Scheme is now mid-cycle

 - Support tools to facilitate your mentoring partnership to be as successful as possible

-The primary contact is the scheme co-ordinator who can assist with guidance, queries and issues relating to your partnership, the briefings, evaluation process and applications as well as all other areas relating to your participation or interest in the scheme.
+The primary contact is the scheme co-ordinator who can assist with guidance, queries, and issues relating to your partnership, as well as all other areas relating to your participation or interest in the scheme.

 Other Mentoring Opportunities